maxrumbo/Notes-Application/apps-web/README.md

 # Apps Web (Frontend)

-Aplikasi frontend Notes Application berbasis Next.js.
+Next.js-based frontend application for Notes Application.

-## Ringkasan
+## Summary

-Folder ini berisi antarmuka pengguna untuk menampilkan dan mengelola catatan.
-Frontend mengonsumsi API dari folder services-api.
+This folder contains the user interface for displaying and managing notes.
+The frontend consumes the API from the services-api folder.

-## Fitur Utama
+## Main Features

-1. Menampilkan daftar catatan.
+1. Displaying a list of notes.
-2. Menambah, mengubah, dan menghapus catatan.
+2. Creating, editing, and deleting notes.
-3. Mengakses API melalui base URL yang bisa diubah dari UI.
+3. Accessing the API through a base URL that can be changed from the UI.

-## Integrasi API
+## API Integration

-Secara default, aplikasi mengarah ke http://localhost:5000/.
+By default, the application points to http://localhost:5000/.

-## Catatan
+## Notes

-Beberapa layar lanjutan seperti autentikasi, upload, ekspor, dan kolaborasi masih bergantung pada endpoint backend tambahan.
+Some advanced screens such as authentication, upload, export, and collaboration still depend on additional backend endpoints.

-## Menjalankan
+## Run

 1. npm install
 2. npm run dev